gammapy/gammapy/docs/development/pigs/pig-22.rst

 Rely internally on likelihood SED type
 --------------------------------------

-First we propose that all ``Estimators`` compute quantities following the ``likelihood`` SED type.
-Beyond the uniform behavior, his has the advantage of making flux type conversion easier.
+First we propose that all ``Estimators`` compute quantities following a SED type inspired bythe ``likelihood`` SED type.
+It would basically follow the ``norm`` Beyond the uniform behavior, his has the advantage of making flux type conversion easier.

 To limit code duplication (e.g. for flux conversions), we propose a common base class to describe the format and contain the required quantities.